pranavkumar2911/Speech-Command-Recognition-Using-Machine-Learning/README.md

 **Speech Command Recognition Using Machine Learning**

+**Overview**

-This project implements a speech command recognition system designed to classify spoken instances of specific absolute keywords: "all," "must," "never," "none," and "only."
-The system leverages machine learning, particularly a Convolutional Neural Network (CNN) model trained on spectrogram data, to achieve robust keyword detection.
+This project implements a machine learning-based speech recognition system capable of identifying absolute language keywords: "all," "must," "never," "none," and "only."
+It is optimized for real-time inference on embedded devices like the Arduino Nano 33 BLE Sense.

-**Key Features:**
+The system has potential applications in mental health monitoring and linguistic analysis, where detecting absolute statements can offer insights into emotional states or stress levels.

+**Features**

-**Custom Dataset:** Includes 5000 audio clips (~1 second each) with diverse accents and background noise.
+**Custom Dataset:** 5000 audio clips (~1 second each) with diverse speaker accents and background noise conditions.

 **Preprocessing Pipeline:** Converts raw audio to spectrograms using Short-Time Fourier Transform (STFT), with resampling, padding, and normalization.

-**Model Design:** A lightweight CNN optimized for embedded systems.
+**Efficient Model Design:** Lightweight CNN architecture suitable for embedded deployment.

-**Deployment Ready:** Post-training quantization enables real-time inference on devices like the Arduino Nano 33 BLE Sense.

-**Performance:** Achieved ~94% validation accuracy with a focus on noise robustness and real-world generalization.

-This system is tailored for applications in mental health monitoring and other domains requiring accurate detection of absolute language in speech.
+**Deployment Optimizations:** Includes post-training quantization to reduce model size and improve efficiency on resource-constrained devices.

+**Dataset**
+**Keywords:** "all," "must," "never," "none," "only."

+**Total Samples:** ~5000 (50 new samples per keyword + ~950 pre-existing samples per keyword).

+**Format:** WAV files at 16 kHz, 1-second duration.

+**Model Architecture**

+The model uses a Convolutional Neural Network (CNN) with the following key layers:

+Resizing and normalization for input processing.

+Depthwise separable convolution for efficient feature extraction.

+MaxPooling and Dropout for regularization and dimensionality reduction.

+Fully connected layers for classification.